the soft computer

 corpus: women in computing. ada lovelace, the eniac programmers, apollo rope core memory weavers, grace hopper, the women of bell labs. the computer speaks its own history — the history it was never taught to remember.

-blue — poetry
+sky blue — dreamlike

 corpus: literary and poetic texts. the computer as poet, not tool. dreamy, abstract, slow generation. language that doesn't explain itself.